PostHog/posthog.com/contents/blog/measure-product-market-fit.md

 - **Type:** Leading indicator
 - **Good for:** B2B SaaS products and subscription services

 It's tempting to treat revenue as a measure of product-market fit, but it's imperfect.
-It's easily skewed by one or two big contracts, or by "design partners" who have guided your product to solve their very specific needs.
+It's easily skewed by one or two big contracts, or "design partners" who guide your product to solve their very specific needs.

-Instead, create an [Ideal Customer Profile](/blog/creating-ideal-customer-profile) (ICP) and track the growth of paying customers who fit your ICP.
+Instead, create an [Ideal Customer Profile](/blog/creating-ideal-customer-profile) (ICP) and track growth among paying customers who fit your ICP.
 Your ICP should be specific, and include needs, haves, and common attributes.

 Here's PostHog's first ICP:

 ![posthog icp](../images/blog/pmf-game-guide/posthog-icp.png)

-What your ICP customers are paying is _less important_ than _how many_ ICP customers you have, and whether they're growing.
+How much your ICP customers are paying is _less important_ than _how many_ ICP customers you have, and if they're growing in number.

 Consistent growth in ICP customers who pay is a strong sign of product-market fit.
 It means you have a product they want, and you can acquire similar customers with ease.

-GRAPHIC HERE
+[I WILL ADD A GRAPHIC HERE WITH SOME LINES ON IT, PROBABLY]

 Flat growth suggests you don't have strong product-market fit for your ICP.
 Lots of growth from customers not in your ICP suggests you either: